SC frees BJP activist in Mamata meme case, says apology not conditional

 "Is there any difficulty in apologising?
 We are asking her to apologise for herself.
 Feedom of speech ends where it affects others rights," the Supreme Court said today.

-Priyanka Sharma was arrested last Friday after she shared a photo in which Mamata Banerjee's face has been photo-shopped on the form of actor Priyanka Chopra.
+Priyanka Sharma was arrested on last Friday after she shared a photo in which Mamata Banerjee's face has been photo-shopped on the form of actor Priyanka Chopra.
 In the original picture, the actor was photographed at the MET Gala in New York.